kibook/s1kd-tools/tools/s1kd-upissue/README.md

 -c, --reason &lt;reason&gt;
 Add a reason for update to the upissued objects.
 Multiple RFUs can be added by specifying this option multiple times.

--D, --remove-deleted
-Remove elements with change type of "delete".
-These elements are automatically removed along with all change marks and RFUs when an object is upissued from official to the next inwork issue.
-This option will remove them when upissuing between inwork issues, or when making the object official.

 -d, --dry-run
 Do not actually create or modify any files, only print the name of the